Migrating an online store from WordPress to Shopify starts with a plan, not copying.

 Redirect map and 301 redirects

-- Check for 404 errors, missed products, and redirect chains.
+- Check for 404s, missing products, and “redirect chain”.

-Sitemap, indexing, and duplicates
+Sitemap, indexation, and duplicates

 Common mistakes when transferring an online store

-Error: launching without tests
+Mistake: launching without tests

-Error: chaotic meta tags and weak descriptions
+Mistake: chaotic meta tags and weak descriptions

-Brief checklist for website migration and launch
+Quick checklist for website migration and launch

 - Shopify data migration with CSV import into Shopify or API migration to Shopify for large catalogs.